What does this AWS Solution do?

 11. An API Gateway REST API for CRUD functionality in the data plane.

 12. A Lambda API handler function to support the data plane REST API.

 13. A DynamoDB table to record relationships between metadata, media objects, and user-specified media files.

 14. An Amazon S3 bucket to store uploaded video files, derived metadata results, and derived media objects like thumbnails, audio files, and transcoded video files.

-15. Amazon Kinesis Data Streams resources to provide an interface for Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) to access media metadata via a change data capture stream that reflects CRUD operations to the DynamoDB table.
+15. Amazon Kinesis Data Streams resources to provide an interface for Amazon OpenSearch Service to access media metadata via a change data capture stream that reflects CRUD operations to the DynamoDB table.